 Hadley Bodell

-ReporterI'm Hadley, a second year student in Communications in Multiplatform Journalism at ISU.
+ReporterI'm Hadley, a senior student in Communications in Multiplatform Journalism at ISU.
 I am the Editor-in-Chief of The Bengal Newspaper on campus, and love writing all kinds of local and student life stories.
-I'm also the host of The Bengal Podcast with my fellow journalists at The Bengal!
+I am an intern at Local News 8 in Idaho Falls, so look out for me on your nightly news!
+I'm also the host of The Bengal Podcast with my fellow journalists at The Bengal.
 Look out for new episodes of the podcast monthly!

 -